-DoS: (Pronounced 'doss') Director of Studies (see Academic Life, page 21).
+DoS: (Pronounced 'doss') Director of Studies.

 Downing Site: Science site, directly to the west of Emma, with labs, lecture theatres and supervision rooms.

 ECSU: Emmanuel College Students' Union.

 Ents: Entertainments held in the College bar.
 These are organised by the ECSU Ents Officer and are held a few times each term.
 They range from visiting DJs to live musicians to charity pub quizzes.